Remotely Interesting

 Today featured many people, none of whom I had meaningful conversations with.
 So it was almost like being alone with the mountains!

-Lake Louise hostel was probably the most hotel-like I've been in - family focused, lots of private rooms, no bar on site (but restaurant and tons of swingset and other kids toys indoors and out).
-My bed was on the second floor of the room, at the top of a (really) 20 foot ladder along with another bed.
-Other bed was occupied by 1 Stefan, who was kind and cheered my long bike trip and sheepishly admitted he was also exploring, but in a car.
-Everytime someone expresses shame or guilt about not riding like me, I feel a shadow of my own tendency towards feeling guilty of not "trying hard enough" in my endeavors, and it makes me sad for both of us.
-So I try to find something in common that we both like - easy around here, must be the mountains/view/nature/beauty! - to bring the conversation around to so we can enjoy a shared interest together instead of focusing on who's suffering more in their pursuit of joy.
-Toxic ambition is what's on tap in today's world...
+Lake Louise hostel was probably the most hotel-like I've been in: rather family focused with lots of private rooms; no bar on site (but yes restaurant plus tons of swingsets and other kids toys - indoors and out).
+My bed was on the second floor of the room I was in, at the top of a moderately treacherous 20+ foot tall ladder - along with another bed.
+Other bed was occupied by Stefan, who was kind and cheered my long bike trip and sheepishly admitted he was also exploring the area, but in a car.
+Everytime someone expresses shame or guilt about not riding like me, I feel a shadow of my own tendency towards feeling guilty of not "trying hard enough" in my endeavors, and it makes me a little sad for both of us.
+So I try to find something in common that we both like - easy around here, must be the mountains/view/nature/beauty! ...and then I try to bring the conversation around to that so we can enjoy a shared interest together, instead of focusing on who's suffering more in their pursuit of joy.
+Toxic ambition is too often on tap in today's world, and we don't need none of that noise!

-Floormate rose as quietly as anyone has ever left a shared accommodation, which is especially kind since he left at 5:30am!
+Stefan rose, packed, and departed as quietly as I've ever experienced anyone (or in this case, did not experience!) leaving a shared accommodation, which is especially kind since he left at 5:30am!
 1 of the downstairs people also left before I got out of bed, since it is easy to sit and goof off on one's phone when it is plugged in and one is warm and it is raining outside.
 I was halfway packed at 7 when the restaurant opened and I was sitting down at 7:01 and had paid by 7:40.
 I was ready to go around 8 when it started raining (again), which it was not forecast to do until this evening.
-I waited out the worst of it, tried to convince someone that putting compostable trash into the recycling bin would not end well, and then set off into the sprinkle around 8:40 - I didn't want to be riding in the heat of the day, and that meant leaving at a reasonable hour.
+I waited out the worst of it, tried to convince someone that putting compostable trash into the recycling bin would not end well, and then set off into the sprinkle around 8:40 - I didn't want to be riding in the presumed later heat of the day, and that meant leaving at a reasonable hour.

-During Texas 4000, we camped at Mosquito Creek campground, and I dipped in quickly to use the bathroom since I had to go and there it was.
-Though the active sprinkling discouraged mosquitoes at the moment I was there so I saw none, I am convinced that the services offered at this campground are "for mosquitoes" (and their victims).
-Last time I was there I got into the tent immediately, and never got out until it was time to leave since they were SO VICIOUS.
-Pretty sure I had mint schnapps and shot blocks for dinner that night since it was what I had in my bag that was in the tent.
+During Texas 4000, we camped at Mosquito Creek campground, into which I dipped in quickly as I passed, to use the vault toilet, since I had to go and there it was.
+Though the active sprinkling at the time discouraged mosquitoes at the moment I was there so I saw none, I am convinced that all "services" (toilets + campsites pretty much) that are offered at this campground are actuall for the benefit of the mosquitoes (to lure their victims).
+Last time I was there, I got into the tent immediately, and never got out until it was time to leave since they were SO VICIOUS.
+Pretty sure I had mint schnapps and shot blocks for dinner that long-ago night - since it was what I had in my bag that was already in the tent.
 Tonight I will eat rather better and have less mosquito-suffering, I presume!

 Lots of gorgeous vistas today, on and off the road, but just near-constant traffic.
 Tis what I get, I suppose, for doing this part of the ride on a weekend day.
 My butt radar was really busy and it is the first thing getting charged in the single outlet that appears to be available at the wilderness hostel I'm staying at.
 No animals except squirrels/marmots seen today, though lots of bear and canine (wolf? coyote?) poop on the road shoulder.